 City University of Hong Kong is a dynamic, fast-growing university that is pursuing excellence in research and professional education.
-As a publicly-funded institution, the University is committed to nurturing and developing students' talents and creating applicable knowledge to support social and economic advancement.
-The University has seven Colleges/Schools.
-As part of its pursuit of excellence, the University aims to recruit outstanding scholars from all over the world in various disciplines, including business, creative media, energy and environment, science and engineering, humanities and social sciences, law, veterinary medicine and life sciences.
+As a publicly-funded institution, the University is committed to nurturing and developing students’ talents and creating applicable knowledge to support social and economic advancement.
+The University has nine Colleges/Schools.
+As part of its pursuit of excellence, the University aims to recruit outstanding scholars from all over the world in various disciplines, including business, creative media, data science, energy and environment, engineering, humanities and social sciences, law, science, veterinary medicine and life sciences.

 Applications and nominations are now invited for the above posts:

 The appointee is expected to provide academic leadership in clinical teaching and service; develop undergraduate veterinary training and residency programmes; support the academic mission of the state-of-the-art veterinary teaching and specialist hospital in conjunction with the Hospital Director; establish and maintain robust clinical research programmes; and carry out administrative work and other duties to facilitate the development of the Department and the College as a whole.

 A Doctor of Veterinary Medicine degree or an equivalent veterinary degree, preferably registrable in Hong Kong, with evidence of further postgraduate education in the form of Diplomate status in a recognized specialty board and/or an advanced degree.
 A PhD or equivalent is highly preferred.
 Candidates should possess a proven record of distinguished scholarly accomplishment including significant external funding support, strong leadership capabilities, and a record of active participation in academic affairs with evidence of balance and excellence in teaching, research and clinical activities that are appropriate to the interests of the Department.